suncoast-devs/handbook/lessons/full-stack-build-an-app/14-formatting-dates.md

 The [format](https://date-fns.org/v2.14.0/docs/format) function from `date-fns` has useful configuration options.

-First we will import the format function:
+First, import the format function:

 ```javascript
 import format from 'date-fns/format'
 ```

-We would like a format such as: "Monday, July 6th, 2020 at 10:50 PM".
-To generate this we need to review the
+We want a format such as: "Monday, July 6th, 2020 at 10:50 PM".
+To generate this, we need to review the
 [documentation for all the tokens to apply in the format](https://date-fns.org/docs/format).

 - `EEEE` day of the week